prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### Epl constant

-The Planck energy.
+Planck energy unit.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
 According to the mass-energy equivalence: `Epl=Mpl·c^2` it is the energy equivalent to the Planck mass.
-Nowadays, it is interpreted as the energy scale from which the quantum gravity would be dominant.
-Its value depends on the measured value of the gravitational constant `G` and is calculated
+Considered to be the smallest possible unit of energy, which is theoretically meaningful within the framework of quantum gravity, where both effects of quantum mechanics and general relativity become significant; and also the energy scale at which the universe is thought to have existed at times near the start of the Big Bang, characterized by extremely high densities and temperatures.
+Its value depends on the measured value of the gravitational constant `G` and is calculated by:
-by:
 ```rpl
     12 SIG  Epl='→NUM(ROUND(CONVERT(√(Ⓒℏ*Ⓒc^5/ⒸG);1_GeV)'
 ```